TomBrennan91/TransportAPI/README.txt

+I made this API for a job application:

 This Transport API takes an unordered set of tickets as JSON as input, and it outputs a nicely formatted Itinerary to STDout.

 HOW TO RUN IT: